 We started the treatment.
 My wife responded well – too well in fact – to the various drugs and in the end nineteen eggs were extracted.
 We were hopeful.

 Sadly, the first cycle didn’t work.
 My wife, having responded too well to the drugs, was unable to have a fresh transfer.
-Worse yet, of the nineteen eggs, only fifteen were fertilised and we ended up with one low-quality embryo for freezing.
+Worse yet, of the nineteen eggs, only fifteen were mature and only one was fertilised, leaving us with only one low-quality embryo for freezing.
 A frozen transfer a few months later was unsuccessful.
 Our NHS journey was over.

 Consulting a private andrologist